polospeter/Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform-Specialization/README.md

 My Certification : https://www.coursera.org/account/accomplishments/specialization/certificate/27WYFAS26JUR

 ### Course 1: How Google does Machine Learning
 What is machine learning, and what kinds of problems can it solve?
 Google thinks about machine learning slightly differently -- of being about logic, rather than just data.
-We talk about why such a framing is useful for data scientists when thinking about building a pipeline of machine learning models.
+We talk about why such a framing is useful for data scientists when thinking about building a pipeline of machine learning models

+#### Week 1

+Learning Objectives:

+- Use machine learning to transform the way you do business

+#### Week 2

+Learning Objectives:

+- Acquire the organizational know-how to implement machine learning.
+- Leverage Google's experience to avoid common pitfalls.

 ### Course 2: Launching into Machine Learning